-Penny to a pound that you've never ever considered this MG before.
-You are not alone as they remain invariably overlooked in favour of a T Series, the later MGA or the nicer ZA/ZB Magnette.
+We bet that you have never considered this MG before.
+You are not alone as they are invariably overlooked in favour of a T Series, the later MGA or the ZA/ZB Magnette.

-However, the more you look at a Y Type, then the more you realise that they have just as much to offer, not least charming pre-war style and character, twinned with MGA level driving qualities and at prices you couldn't buy a good T Series for.
+Yet the more you look at a Y Type, then the more you realise that they have just as much to offer, not least their charming pre-war style and character but twinned with surprisingly modern (well, MGA level) driving qualities (and at prices you couldn't buy a good T Series for).
 That's something no other car of that era provides we feel.
 So Y not consider this MG?